An easy recipe for turkey chili, a thick, aromatic stew of leftover turkey meat, onions, tomatoes, and spices.

 - Use ghee or avocado oil instead of olive oil.

 - Experiment with your spices.
-For example, you could try using dried thyme instead of oregano.
+For example, you can add dried thyme instead of oregano.

 This chili is substantial enough that you can simply serve it in bowls.
 It's a complete meal.

-I think it's excellent when topped with shredded cheddar, sliced green onions, guacamole, and/or sour cream.
-If you'd like to serve it with something, try these tasty options:
+It's excellent when topped with shredded cheddar, sliced green onions, guacamole, and/or sour cream.
+If you'd like to serve it with something on the side, I recommend these tasty options:

-Most cooked leftovers, when properly and immediately refrigerated in a shallow airtight container, keep for 3-4 days.
+Most cooked leftovers, when properly and immediately refrigerated in a shallow airtight container, can be kept for 3-4 days.

 Recipe Card